What Are Essential Oils?

 What You May Have Heard About Essential Oils

-There are numerous studies that can be found online demonstrating the effectiveness of essential oils for various health issues.
+There are numerous medical-research studies that demonstrate the effectiveness of essential oils for various health issues.

 How Can They Help My Child?